scriptex/socials/data/README-start.md

 </div>
 ```

+## React with TypeScript

-If you're using React in TypeScript context, you need to extends the JSX `IntrinsicElements` interface so it knows `social-links` element exists.
+If you're using React with TypeScript, you need to extends the JSX `IntrinsicElements` interface so TypeScript knows that the `social-links` element exists.

+You can do so in a `custom.d.ts` file in your project's root folder.
+Don't forget to add that file in your `tsconfig.json`!

 ```typescript
 declare namespace JSX {